Primary Blast Injury

 - Primary – from the pressurization wave of the blast.
 Primary injuries present to the lung, eye, eardrum (as in this case), abdomen and brain.

 - Secondary – from flying debris.
 Secondary injuries can occur anywhere.
 An example would be penetrating injury from metal that was surrounding a bomb.
-The individuals that died at the Boston Marathon bombing suffered secondary blast injuries.
+The individuals who were injured at the Boston Marathon bombing suffered secondary blast injuries.

 - Tertiary – from the individual being thrown by the blast.
 Tertiary injuries present as orthopedic or traumatic brain injuries.